Clashing views on psychological issues

 Summary

-In the above mentioned book, Edward Gantt tosses two opposing arguments regarding the nature of the issue of homosexuality, in the course of this argument he provides Neuroendocrinologist Jacques Balthazart’s position that claims homosexuality known to be organized by parental steroids while on the contrary, Stanton L. Jones and Alex W. Kwee have an opposing position that counter argue the reliability of the evidence provided by Edward Gantt.
-They argue that the current research on the biological roots of homosexuality provides no well-founded evidence to claim it as the natural way of human behavior and that the re-orientation should not be dismissed as a treatment option.
+In the above-mentioned book, Edward Gantt tosses two opposing arguments regarding the nature of the issue of homosexuality; in the course of this argument, he provides Neuroendocrinologist Jacques Balthazart’s position that claims homosexuality is known to be organized by parental steroids while, on the contrary, Stanton L. Jones and Alex W. Kwee have an opposing position that counterargues the reliability of the evidence provided by Edward Gantt.
+They argue that the current research on the biological roots of homosexuality provides no well-founded evidence to claim it is the natural way of human behavior and that the re-orientation should not be dismissed as a treatment option.

 Rationale

-It has always been nature or nurture, this study follow the same traditional approach.
-One side holds the position of the essentialists and the other of the constructionists.
-According to the essentialists sexual orientation is natural and inborn while the on the contrary according to constructivists it is constructed by the external stimuli such as our environment.
+It has always been nature or nurture; this study follows the same traditional approach.
+One side holds the position of the essentialists, and the other of the constructionists.
+According to the essentialists, sexual orientation is natural and inborn, while on the contrary, according to constructivists, it is constructed by external stimuli such as our environment.
 Almost every source listed in this outline would follow this same scheme of categorization of arguments.

 Is homosexuality Biological?